200 MCQ on Education with answers.

 have set up

-(b) Results from the indiscrimination of the pupil in
+b.
+Results from the indiscrimination of the pupil in democratic theory.

-(c) That is beneficial effect upon the future experiences
+c.
+That has a beneficial effect upon the future experiences of the pupil

 regarding the issue of liberal vs. vocational education?

-(c) Vocational and liberal education should not be
+c.
+Vocational and liberal education should not be separated

 Answer: B